alexnathanson/solar-protocol/utilities/installation/portforwardingTest.md

 2) Testing tools

 There are a number of online tools available that can confirm your ports are open.
+Either of these will work:

 * https://portchecker.co/
 * https://www.yougetsignal.com/tools/open-ports/

-Run this test on both your http and ssh ports
+Run this test on both your http and ssh ports.
+If you were not able to use the default ports (80 & 22) you must manually enter the port number when you run the test.
+The tester will tell you if the ports are open or closed.

 ## Troubleshooting